 What are you wearing today?
 And no, we don’t mean jeans and a shirt.
 What fibers are you wearing?
-It may sound like a strange question, but all cloth materials are made up of fibers.
+It may sound like a strange question, but all cloth materials comprise fibers.
 They can be natural or man-made, so-called synthetic fibers.
 And as you might have guessed, the synthetic ones can be real climate-crooks.

 Are you ready to take your shopping know-how to the next level and learn more about the fibers that make up the clothes you know and love?

-And the negative effects on the environment doesn’t end with the production stage.
+And the adverse effects on the environment don’t end with the production stage.
 Polyester contains vast amounts of microplastics, which are released into the water when we wash it.
-These microplastics eventually make their way into the ocean where they’re consumed by fish and other wildlife.
+These microplastics eventually make their way into the ocean, where they’re consumed by fish and other wildlife.

 Have we thrown enough numbers at you to make you think again when buying a brand-new polyester garment?
 Today you can buy garments, such as swimwear, from recycled PET bottles instead.
 A much better alternative, if you ask us.

-The next petroleum-based textile up for scrutinising is polyamide, or nylon as it’s also known.
-It’s actually the first fabric made entirely in a lab, and became available around World War II where its durability and ability to stretch was useful in military clothes and stockings.
-For those same reasons you’ll mainly find polyamide in activewear and swimwear today.
-The environmental impact of polyamide is like polyester, and like polyester it emits large amounts of microplastics when washed.
+The nextThe next petroleum-based textile up for scrutinising is polyamide or nylon, as it’s also known.
+It’s actually the first fabric made entirely in a lab and became available around World War II, where its durability and ability to stretch were beneficial in military clothes and stockings.
+For those same reasons, you’ll mainly find polyamide in activewear and swimwear today.
+The environmental impact of polyamide is like polyester, and like polyester, it emits large amounts of microplastics when washed.

 Let’s bid microplastics adieu and move on to textiles made from natural sources such as plants and animals.
 The main pro with natural fibers is that, well, they’re natural.
-So, no fossil fuels necessary to provide the raw material.
-On the other hand, they tend to be less durable, wrinkle easily and may shrink.
+So, no fossil fuels are necessary to provide the raw material.
+On the other hand, they tend to be less durable, wrinkle easily, and may shrink.

 The environmental impact of cotton production is extensive.
-Although it’s a natural fiber, the industry is fraught with over-use of fertilisers, pesticides and intensive water use.
-This has severe impacts on soil and water quality as well as local biodiversity and human health.
+Although it’s a natural fiber, the industry is fraught with over-use of fertilisers, pesticides, and intensive water use.
+This has severe impacts on soil and water quality, as well as local biodiversity and human health.

-So remember, cotton isn’t necessarily environmentally-friendly just because it’s made from a natural source.
-And by choosing a pair of jeans made from organic cotton instead of traditional cotton you can save over 2 000 liters of water!
+So remember, cotton isn’t necessarily environmentally friendly just because it’s made from a natural source.
+And by choosing a pair of jeans made from organic cotton instead of traditional cotton, you can save over 2000 liters of water!

-Wool processing consumes considerable amounts of energy, but most greenhouse gas emissions associated with wool production comes from the farming stage.
-Just like cows, sheep cause methane emissions, which is a far more potent greenhouse gas than carbon dioxide.
+Wool processing consumes considerable energy, but most greenhouse gas emissions associated with wool production come from the farming stage.
+Like cows, sheep cause methane emissions, a far more potent greenhouse gas than carbon dioxide.

-It’s made from flax fibers, which generally has a low environmental impact compared with cotton, but it largely depends on how much fertilisers are used to grow the flax.
+It’s made from flax fibers, which generally have a low environmental impact compared with cotton, but it largely depends on how much fertilisers are used to grow the flax.
 If you have the option, go for organic linen that isn’t intensively dyed, as the dyeing process releases many toxic pollutants.

 Unlike synthetics, silk doesn’t require much processing, so it has a considerably less environmental impact.
 And again, no microplastics!